charliecalvert/CloudNotes/Assignments/GitHubApi.md

  curl -i https://api.github.com/users/charliecalvert

+Note that we are passing in the **-i** switch to include the HTTP=header.
 If you scan the output from the command, you see this line near the top:

 ```javascript
 X-RateLimit-Limit: 60